Norway Team Members

-Miloje Savic is a senior manager at GSK Biologicals, Wavre, Belgium.
+Miloje Savic is the Director of Epidemiology at GSK Biologicals, Wavre, Belgium.
 He works as an epidemiologist on real world evidence and development of vaccines against several major infectious diseases.

 As a senior advisor at the National Institute of Public Health in Oslo, Norway, Miloje was involved in the development of economic incentives and policies for stimulation of antibiotic R&D. Miloje has extensive experience in fundamental and applied research across different areas acquired at various institutions in Europe and the USA.
 He is a member of Global Burden of Disease and Financing Global Health projects at Institute for Health Metrics and Evaluation (IHME), University of Washington, USA.
-Miloje is affiliated with E-MEDDIA as a senior consultant for the SeroSelectTB project.
+Miloje is affiliated with the SeroSelectTB project as an external senior consultant.

 Miloje received his BSc and MSc from the University of Belgrade in Serbia, his MHE from Pompeu Fabra University in Spain, and his PhD from the University of Manchester, UK.